 - Limit scratch to 10% of diet during molt so you don’t dilute the protein content of the ration

 Molting and growing new feathers requires a lot of energy.
-Feathers are 85% protein… so be sure your birds’ diet includes a highly nutritious feed like Nutrena NatureWise or Nutrena Country Feeds that consists of at least 16% protein.
+Feathers are 85% protein… so be sure your birds’ diet includes a highly nutritious feed like Nutrena NatureWise or Nutrena Country Feeds that consists of at least 16% protein, or ideally, the higher protein NatureWise Feather Fixer™.
 You don’t need to add medications or other vitamins if you’re feeding one of these feeds.

 Just as your chickens have individual personalities, they will go through molt differently as well.
 Some lose a few feathers and grow them back in as quickly as 3-4 weeks.
 Other chickens lose a lot of feathers and take 12-16 weeks to grow them back.